helenailic/MachineLearningDoorbell/README.md

        -Can follow this video: youtube.com/watch?v=T8T6S5eFpqE
      II.
 Connect speakers via USB and audio jack into Pi -Go in RasPi config by typing in 'sudo raspi-config' in the terminal and enable speakers III.
-Use or design a 3D stand for camera and mount it by any method (we used command strips) IV.
+Use or design a 3D stand for camera and mount (we used Tinkr software) it by any method (we used command strips)
+     ~~~~~~Henry insert tutorial on how to use tinker software
+     IV.
 Place speakers in ideal location to project sound
      V. Connect Pi to power and place within range of camera cord